yasarsabir/Project-3/README.md

 We used plotly to create interactive charts
 We used FLASK to create a dashboard and multiple routes We used leaflet to create maps for visual display and used a novel leaflet plugin to create a credit conntrol on our map.
-We also used multiple tile layers and layer control.
+We also used multiple tile layers and layer control as well including a interactive dropdown menu and zoomin/flyto function for better user experience.